-Let’s start with a quick intro of what an audio interface is.
+Before we get into the best audio interface for podcasting, let’s start with a quick intro about what an audio interface is.
 It’s intermediary audio equipment that connects external XLR input devices (eg., mics, guitars) to your computer.
 Interfaces convert analog audio signals to digital signals that your computer and recording software can use for editing.

 The best audio interface for podcasting for you will depend on how you’re recording your podcast and what your needs are.

 For those in a hurry and want to know which is the Best Audio Interface – Focusrite Scarlett Solo (3rd Generation).

 Why do you need even need a USB audio interface?

 If you have an XLR mic or device, you will need an audio interface or mixer.
 Without an audio interface, you won’t be able to record your voice from the XLR mic to your computer to edit and share.